 Fiddler LangGraph SDK

-Auto-instrument your LangGraph agent applications with OpenTelemetry-based tracing for comprehensive agentic observability.
-The Fiddler LangGraph SDK provides automatic monitoring of complex multi-agent workflows, capturing every step from thought to action to execution.
+Instrument your LangGraph agent applications and custom AI workflows with OpenTelemetry-based tracing for comprehensive agentic observability.
+The Fiddler LangGraph SDK provides three instrumentation approaches — auto-instrumentation for LangGraph workflows, decorator-based tracing for custom functions, and manual span creation for fine-grained control — capturing every step from thought to action to execution.

 Fiddler account (cloud or on-premises)